 About the Eastern Community

-But with so many in this part of the city still awaiting repairs to their homes, and with construction costs having escalated significantly, we simply could not justify pouring so many financial resources into one project.
-That simply meant we had to find a solution which more accurately balanced the needs of our people.
-As a result we're moving forward with plans for an innovative new facility that will unite and future-proof our community.
-We have revised our objectives to align with post-earthquake reality in Christchurch.
+But with slow repair process to the homes, and with construction costs having escalated significantly, we simply could not justify pouring so many financial resources into one project.
+That meant we had to find a solution which more accurately balanced the needs of our people.
+As a result we've built an innovative facility that will unite and future-proof our community.

-We now aim to develop a multi-purpose facility located on Rawhiti Domain (as per the Rawhiti Domain Management Plan) to meet a variety of leisure, sport and recreational needs of people in the New Brighton area.
+We have developed a multi-purpose facility located on Rawhiti Domain (as per the Rawhiti Domain Management Plan) to meet a variety of leisure, sport and recreational needs of people in the New Brighton area.
 Specifically:

 • to ensure the sustainability of the umbrella organisation tasked with delivering community sports and recreation activity under the direction of a constitution that serves the needs of the founding clubs

 • to develop an appropriate funding plan that involves the sale of assets, provision of capital, removal of older buildings on the reserve and funding support from key Trusts, the Christchurch City Council and Lotteries Commission

 • to provide an active indoor sport and community space for a range of indoor/outdoor sport and fitness activities.
 A facility that delivers on our original intention for the Rawhiti Domain and favours a flexible, adaptable and potentially relocatable solution (in line with the reserves management plan)

 • to deliver a large and comprehensive range of sport and recreation programmes from the sport hall, courts and fields of the complex, starting with those that will provide opportunities for the founding clubs, but including those that will assist other similarly mandated organisations such as Sport Canterbury, Christchurch City Council, and other sport and programme providers.